cashgrabber247-dotcom/sprint1_group2/README.md

 E-commerce Customer Bahavior Dataset analysis

 ##overview
-this project peforms visualization and exploratory data analysisi on an e-commerce dataset from Kaggle.com
+-This project peforms visualization and exploratory data analysisi on an e-commerce dataset from Kaggle.com

 ##objectives
 -Analysis of customer bahavior